GAFAIG PUBLIC KEY

 HOW VERIFICATION WORKS

-Signed proof makes certification independently verifiable
+Signed verification proof makes certification independently verifiable

-Each GAFAIG verification response includes a canonical messageString and signature.
+Each GAFAIG verification surface response includes a canonical messageString and signature.
 External systems fetch the public key, verify the signature against the exact messageString, and then evaluate lifecycle and eligibility fields.

-Fetch the public verification response from /api/verify/{registryId}.
+Fetch the public verification surface response from /api/verify/{registryId}.

 Read proof.messageString exactly as returned.